DhabiaKM/Performing-Robots-Final-Project/README.md

 - Add cardboard brackets to secure the body cardboard piece to our supports.
 - Add the servos and find the clothes for the robot.

+### Progress Report 6 <a name="report6"></a>

+**30th of November 2022**

+For today, we finished and added quite a few things to the robot:
+- The Head.
+- The Arms.
+- Supports to the base.
+- Shelf.
+- A door for the back of the robot.

 ## Final Robot Version <a name="Final"></a>